tbourgoin630/Geo-Battle/README.md

 [https://github.com/farmerj95](https://github.com/farmerj95) -Jesse Farmer
 ---
 ## Description

-Geo-battle is an owesome and interesting  node application that lets gamers or users to create favourite fighters for combat again multiple villans. or cpu's.
+Geo-battle is an awesome and interesting  node application that lets gamers or users to create favourite fighters for combat again multiple villans. or cpu's.
 ---